tarsa129/mkw-tockdom-automation/README.md

 ### Obsolete (One-Time Conversions)
 * Conversion of tables to Distribution-Info template on most distribution pages.
 * Fixup of Distribution-Info templates to utilize {{PAGENAME}} template and convert CTGP Revolution type to My Stuff.
+* Conversion of slot information text to Slot-Info template.

 ### In-Progress
 * Update of track page distribution lists